Vegetable fats – a possible culprit

 • Lutein supplements in a sublingual form sprayed under the tongue have a 100% take-up compared with only 10% from tablet form.

 • Electrical stimulation, which encourages cellular regeneration, applies a microcurrent stimulator (MCS) to acupressure points around the eyes.

 This treatment has produced much interest since Sam Snead, the retired professional golfer, had a series of MCS treatments which improved his vision, which had been weakened by MD.
 Dr John Jarding treated 35 macular degeneration patients with a controlled microcurrent and all subjects reported vision improvements.
 For more information about products and training, see www.dovehealth.com.

 • Keep your weight down.
 Research has found that overweight patients with AMD double their risk of developing advanced forms of macular degeneration compared with people of normal body weight.
 Yet performing vigorous activity more than twice weekly can reduce the risk of developing advanced AMD, compared with inactive patients.

-• Physical exercise of the whole body is known to enhance circulation, metabolism and general well-being and keep eye tissue healthy.
+• Physical exercise of the whole body is known to enhance circulation, Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… and general well-being and keep eye tissue healthy.

 • Specific eye exercises such as yoga, the Tibetan wheel, Cambridge Institute exercises, Chinese facial massage or the Bates method (see below) are well documented in popular books promoting better sight.
 However, because of impracticalities in devising double-blind study methods, there have been no conclusive clinical trials.
 But they are worthy of mention as, once learnt, they are easy to do, are totally cost-free, do no harm and may be beneficial.